department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 To prepare for workshop 3, we met with 13 key teams/stakeholders in OCTO and OCC to get their feedback on the health apartment concept, discuss their roadmaps, and hear project ideas to move us towards the health apartment.
 The DHM Team synthesized what we heard and in workshop 3 presented the OCTO-OCC leadership group with a list of project ideas.
 Leadership chose to immediately focus on notifications, appointments, and the health apartment.
 They also expresssed a strong desire to align the OCTO and OCC roadmaps.

 Our goal for workshop 4 was twofold: 1) compare OCTO and OCC roadmaps and designate points of contact, and 2) align on the role of the OCTO-OCC leadership group.
-[We emerged from workshop 4](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/vision-workshops/DHM-plan-after-4th-workshop%20v2.pdf) with points of contact for appointments, notifications, PGHD, secure messaging, and pharmacy (voted as top priority).
+We emerged from workshop 4 with [these next steps](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/vision-workshops/DHM-plan-after-4th-workshop%20v2.pdf) and points of contact for appointments, notifications, PGHD, secure messaging, and pharmacy (voted as top priority).
 And the OCTO-OCC leadership group agreed to meet about every 6 weeks to help drive the health apartment, roadmap alignment, and collaboration between OCTO and OCC.

 # The bigger picture
 OCTO's Digital Health Modernization efforts extend way beyond the scope of the DHM Team's work.
 Besides requiring close partnership with My HealtheVet and the Office of Connected Care, this work will impact most VA.gov teams.